oVirt/ovirt-site/source/feature/spicerelatedfeatures.html.md

 3. Validations: no legacy support on Linux VMs, no native support in 3.0 clusters.

-The Enum will support backward compatibility easily, as the numbering will be 0 for Enabled-Legacy (as today), 1 for Disabled (as today) and 2 for Enabled-Native (new field).
+The Enum will support backward compatibility easily, as the numbering will be 0 for Enabled-Legacy (as today), 1 for Disabled (as today) and 2 for Enabled-Native (new option).
 So, OVF import/export will work as today.
 No DB changes are needed in order to support this kind of change.

 ##### GUI